Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_PanelDue.md

 This page describes how to update the [PanelDue](/Duet3D_hardware/Accessories/PanelDue){target=_blank} firmware.

-* From RepRapFirmware version 3.2 (beta 4.1), you can flash the PanelDue firmware from the Duet itself, provided you have a V3/5i/7i PanelDue running firmware 3.2.2 or later.
+* From RepRapFirmware version 3.2, you can flash the PanelDue firmware from the Duet itself, provided you have a PanelDue V3/5i/7i.
 * For earlier RepRapFirmware versions, and earlier PanelDue, flash the firmware via the USB connector on the PanelDue.

 # Download PanelDue firmware